Robert Elegant

-Robert Sampson Elegant (born March 7, 1928) is a British-American author and journalist born in New York City.
+Robert Sampson Elegant (7 March 1928 – 20 June 2023) was an American-British author and journalist.
 He spent many years in Asia as a journalist.
 The Asian settings of all but one of his novels reflect that experience.
 He covered both the Korean and the Vietnam Wars, as well as four or five lesser conflicts.
-His latest novel, Cry Peace, is centered on the Korean War.
+One of his last novels, Cry Peace, is centered on the Korean War.